 - Location.
-The Mixed Zone should be located as near as possible to the player locker room and media work room. - 2) Branding.
+The Mixed Zone shall be in a suitable location, as determined by ATP, on the player route as close as possible to the player locker room and media work room. - 2) Branding.
 The Mixed Zone shall be branded as stated under the rules for Media Backdrop ("Exhibit A.11").